Big Nose Kate: Move to Tombstone

 Holliday, like his friend Wyatt Earp, was always looking for an opportunity to make money, and joined the Earps in Tombstone during the fall of 1880.
 On March 15, 1881, at 10:00 pm, three cowboys attempted to rob a Kinnear & Company stagecoach carrying $26,000 in silver bullion (by the inflation adjustment algorithm: $ in today's dollars) near Benson, Arizona, during which the popular driver Eli "Budd" Philpot and passenger Peter Roerig were killed.
 Cochise County Cowboy Bill Leonard, a former watchmaker from New York City, was one of three men implicated in the robbery, and he and Holliday had become good friends.
-When Kate and Holliday had a fight, County Sheriff Johnny Behan and Milt Joyce, a county supervisor and owner of the Oriental Saloon, decided to exploit the situation.
+When Horony and Holliday had a fight, County Sheriff Johnny Behan and Milt Joyce, a county supervisor and owner of the Oriental Saloon, decided to exploit the situation.
 Both were members of the Tombstone Ten Percent Ring.

-Behan and Joyce plied Kate with alcohol and suggested to her a way to get even with Holliday.
+Behan and Joyce plied Horony with alcohol and suggested to her a way to get even with Holliday.
 She signed an affidavit implicating Holliday in the murders and attempted robbery.
 Judge Wells Spicer issued an arrest warrant for Holliday.
 The Earps found witnesses who could attest to Holliday's whereabouts elsewhere at the time of the murders.
-Kate said that Behan and Joyce had influenced her to sign a document she didn't understand.
+Horony said that Behan and Joyce had influenced her to sign a document she didn't understand.
 With the Cowboy plot revealed, Judge Spicer freed Holliday.
 The district attorney threw out the charges, labeling them "ridiculous".
-After Holliday was released, he gave Kate money and put her on the stage.
-Kate returned to Globe for a time, but she returned to Tombstone in October of that year.
+After Holliday was released, he gave Horony money and put her on the stage.
+Horony returned to Globe for a time, but she returned to Tombstone in October of that year.